 Unless your business is very low risk and has little chance of being sued by a customer or vendor, you will want to register as a legal entity—an LLC or corporation.
 Do this before you start your business so that your personal assets are protected.
 If you need help deciding, read our LLC vs S-corp vs C-corp comparison.

 Frequently Asked Questions (FAQs)

-In contrast to C corporations, S corporations are only taxed at the personal level.
-S corporations are also limited to up to 100 U.S. citizen shareholders and C corporations can have unlimited domestic and foreign investors.
-Finally, S corporations are limited to one class of stock whereas C corporations can issue common and preferred stock.
+In contrast to C-corps, S-corps are only taxed at the shareholder level.
+S-corps are also limited to up to 100 US citizen shareholders while C-corps can have unlimited domestic and foreign investors.
+Lastly, S-corps are limited to one class of stock while C-corps can issue common and preferred stock.

-LLCs and S and C corporations offer owners liability protection against the obligations of the business.
-However, taxation differs because LLCs and S corporations are only taxed through their owners’ personal tax returns and C corps are taxed twice.
-Organize as an LLC to retain flexibility in how your small business is managed and taxed.
+LLCs and S-corps and C- corps offer owners liability protection against the obligations of the business.
+However, taxation differs because LLCs and S-corps are only taxed through their owners’ personal tax returns.
+Meanwhile, C-corps are taxed twice.
+Organize as an LLC if you want to retain flexibility in how your small business is managed and taxed.

-A significant tax advantage of S corporations is that they experience “pass-through” taxation, meaning they aren’t taxed at the corporate level.
+A significant tax advantage of S-corps is that they experience “pass-through” taxation, meaning they aren’t taxed at the corporate level.
 Instead, corporate profits, losses, credits, and deductions are reflected on individual shareholder returns.
-C corporations are taxed at the corporate and shareholder level but are advantageous for companies where shareholders receive salaries instead of dividends.
+Meanwhile, C-corps are taxed at both the corporate and shareholder level.

-C corporations are business entities that provide liability protection to owners and maintain more flexible voting and ownership structures than S corporations.
-C corporations are taxed at both the corporate and shareholder level but offer tax benefits like business expense deductions.
-Organize as a C corp if you have a large company or plan to grow.
+C-corps are business entities that provide liability protection to owners and maintain more flexible voting and ownership structures than S-corps.
+C-corps are taxed at both the corporate and shareholder level but have much more flexibility than S-corps in the types of stock they can issue and their eligible shareholders.
+You should organize your business as a C-corp if you have a large company or want to attract investors.